 Winter Jasmine, Jasminum nudiflorum, is unique in that it blooms in late winter.
 Unlike the other types of Jasmine, Winter Jasmine has unscented yellow flowers.
 The vine is deciduous.

-When to Plant Jasmine
+When & Where to Plant Jasmine

 How to Plant & Care for Jasmine